 An alternative to self-storage facilities where each customer rents a storage unit is the mail storage facility.
 This is an in-demand facility that maintains and stores customer materials.
 It uses a warehouse rather than individual storage units.
 Typically, customers box up their storage items.
 Then a shipper picks them up and transfers them to the mail storage facility.
 A hybrid is the self-storage box (or bin), in which the facility provides pick-up and drop-off service.
 However, the items go to a designated storage unit rather than generalized warehouse space.

 Building Storage Units – Financing

 Sources of self-storage construction loans are banks and private commercial lenders.
 Additionally, loans can be guaranteed by the appropriate Small Business Administration program.
 Self-storage construction financing usually starts with a short-term construction loan or bridge loan, often interest-only, for up to 18 months.
 Loans are available for new construction, expansion and rehabilitation.
 Borrowers typically put in equity equal to 20% to 25% of the property value, and the loans are typically recourse, meaning the borrower is personally guaranteeing proper and timely loan payments, though with really good credit and other positive compensating factors, non-recourse loans are available as well.

-Once the construction phase is complete, the construction or bridge loan is paid off with a medium-term loan (mini-perm loan) or long-term loan (takeout loan).
+Once the construction phase is complete, you pay off the construction or bridge loan with a medium-term loan (mini-perm loan) or long-term loan (takeout loan).
 Mini-perm loans typically have terms of 2 to 3 years, and are ultimately “taken out” by permanent financing (take out loans) – mortgages with terms of 5 years or greater.

 Self Storage Acquisition Loans